Skip to main content

 How long has C. auris been a public health problem?

 C. auris was first described in Japan in 2009.
-The first patient with C. auris in the United States became ill in 2013 and the first patient identified in Illinois became ill in 2016.
-Although C. auris was just discovered recently, it has spread quickly and caused infections in 11 states (as of August 2018) and more than a dozen countries.
+The first patient with C. auris in the United States became ill in 2013, and the first patient identified in Illinois became sick in 2016.
+Although C. auris was discovered relatively recently, it has spread quickly and caused infections in most U.S. states.
+It has been detected in many other parts of the world as well.

 How is C. auris spread?

-C. auris is spread in health care facilities through contact with contaminated surfaces or equipment, or from physical contact with a person who has C. auris.
-Good hand hygiene and cleaning in health care facilities is important because C. auris can live on surfaces for several weeks.
+C. auris is spread in health care facilities through contact with contaminated surfaces or equipment or from physical contact with a person who has C. auris.
+Good hand hygiene and environmental cleaning in health care facilities are important because C. auris can live on surfaces for several weeks.

 Who is most likely to get C. auris infection?

-Most people who get C. auris infections are already sick from other medical conditions.
-Patients who have stayed in a health care facility, especially long term care facilities, have a central venous catheter or other lines or tubes entering their body, or have previously received antibiotics or antifungal medications appear to be at highest risk of infection.
+Most people with C. auris infections are already sick from other medical conditions.
+Patients who have stayed in a health care facility, especially long-term care facilities, have a central venous catheter or other lines or tubes entering their body, or have previously received antibiotics or antifungal medications have the highest risk of infection.

 What are the symptoms of infection?

 Symptoms of C. auris infection depend on the part of the body that is infected.
-C. auris can cause many different types of infection, such as a bloodstream infection, wound infection, and ear infection.
+C. auris can cause many types of infection, such as bloodstream infection, wound infection, and urine infection.
 Some people may have C. auris on places such as their skin but do not have an infection; this is called colonization.
-However, being colonized may increase your risk of developing an infection.
+Being colonized increases your risk of developing an infection.

 What should I do if I think I may have a C. auris infection?